Course Outline

 All 5 Oral and Written Piece Individual

-3000-word or equivalent written submission with a
+Assessment 5 consists of a 3000-word (or equivalent ) written submission with a

-15 minute oral presentation to a QTPA panel.
+15 minute interview with a QTPA panel.

 Refer to Format Online Assignment Submission with plagiarism check

-All - Assessment Task 1:LANTITE
+All - Assessment Task 1:Code of Conduct

 Goal: